w3c/wai-website/pages/about/groups/apawg.md

 The group is chartered until July 2025.

-To learn about the group’s current focus, scope and deliverables, see the [APA Working Group Charter](https://www.w3.org/2023/07/apa-wg-charter).
+To learn about the group’s focus, scope and deliverables, see the [APA Working Group Charter](https://www.w3.org/2023/07/apa-wg-charter).

 ## Current work

-The work of the APA Working Group follows the [W3C Process](https://www.w3.org/2023/Process-20231103/).

-This work is partly funded by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
-The work of the APA Working Group does not necessarily reflect the views or policies of the funders.

 For details of the current work, see the [APA Working Group wiki](https://www.w3.org/WAI/APA/wiki/).